-- a.
-Investment in Capital Assets Consists of capital assets including restricted capital assets, net of accumulated depreciation. - b.
-Restricted net position Consists of net position restricted as to use either by (1) the terms and conditions of agreements with outside parties, governmental regulations, or laws; or (2) laws enacted through constitutional provisions or enabling legislation. - c.
-Unrestricted net position Consists of total net position less net investment in capital assets and restricted net position.
+- Invested in Capital Assets Consists of capital assets including restricted capital assets, net of accumulated depreciation. - Restricted net position Consists of net position restricted as to use either by (1) the terms and conditions of agreements with outside parties, governmental regulations, or laws; or (2) laws enacted through constitutional provisions or enabling legislation.